-Second, Altra shoes have no stability features like medial posts or heel counters to help stabilize your feet (except for the Provision).
+Second, Altra shoes have no stability features like medial posts or heel counters to help stabilise your feet (except for the Provision).
 If you have any issues with foot pronation or wear corrective insoles, these aren’t the shoes for you.

 Wide feet friendly

-Third, Altra shoes have a wide, “foot-shaped” toe box that outlines the shape of a real human foot, rather than the pointy, triangular-shaped toe box found in most running shoes that weirdly seems to be modeled more after a horse’s hoof than a human being.
+Third, Altra shoes have a wide, “foot-shaped” toe box that outlines the shape of a real human foot, rather than the pointy, triangular-shaped toe box found in most running shoes that weirdly seems to be modelled more after a horse’s hoof than a human being.

 The wide toe box of Altra shoes is great, in my personal experience, in letting the metatarsals splay and the toes extend and fully activate.